A Monoidal View on Fixpoint Checks

 The other inequality $\tilde{F}d(s)\sqsubseteq \tilde{F}d(t)$ holds anyway and hence $\tilde{F}d(t) = \tilde{F}d(s)$.
 This finally implies, as desired, that

 \end{proof}

-Intuitively, the statement of Proposition~\ref{prop:approx-wasserstein} means that the optimal coupling which reaches the minimum in the Wasserstein lifting must be contained in $\tilde{F}_\#^d(Y')$.
-Note that $\tilde{F}_\#^d$ has already been characterized earlier in Section~\ref{sec:approximation-pred-lifting}.
+Intuitively, the definition of $\mathcal{W}_\#^d (Y')$ in Proposition~\ref{prop:approx-wasserstein} says that $(x,y)$ is contained in this set, whenever an optimal coupling for the successors of $x,y$ (i.e., a coupling reaching the minimum in the Wasserstein lifting) is contained in $\tilde{F}_\#^d(Y')$.
+Note that $\tilde{F}_\#^d$ has already been characterised earlier in Section~\ref{sec:approximation-pred-lifting}.

 We now illustrate this result by two simple and concrete examples involving coalgebras over the distribution and powerset functor.

 \begin{example} We continue with the case study from Section~\ref{sec:case-study} on probabilistic transition systems.
 We omit labels, i.e.\ $\Lambda$ is a singleton, which implied $\mathcal{B} = \mathcal{W}$.